 Nightwing flips out when he learns that Bruce has been secretly funding and posturing his Outsiders team.
 They get in a heated argument and Bruce tells Dick that he simply is putting up money for the team and in no way wants to step on his toes as leader.
 Dick also expresses his anger over the fact that Arsenal has been meeting with and collecting intel from Batman for months now.
 Wait a minute.
 No, he hasn’t.
 Batman and Nightwing quickly realize that Arsenal has been meeting with a fake Batman, namely Deathstroke!
 The jig is up and Deathstroke ditches his fake Batman costume for his normal duds, but not before nearly murdering Arsenal.

-–NOTE: Superman encounters an OMAC for first time.
-The techno-organic warrior is as strong and powerful as the Man of Steel (as seen in Superman Vol. 2 #217).
+–NOTE: In Superman Vol. 2 #217.
+Superman encounters an OMAC for first time.
+The techno-organic warrior is as strong and powerful as the Man of Steel.

 –The OMAC Project #1-3